Home Team launches simulation centre to train commanders in handling large-scale emergencies

 Benefits of the simulator include manpower savings and increased training frequency, as it can mirror logistically intensive large-scale training exercises that come with deployment constraints.

-The simulator can create 15 different scenarios while introducing live injects to make exercises realistic and unpredictable.
+The simulator can create 15 different scenarios while introducing new elements to make exercises realistic and unpredictable.
 These include variables like bombs and protestors, aimed at placing commanders under stress.

 The scenarios also evolve based on commanders’ decisions.